tanoManzo/notes/Di's paper.md

 To the sentence at page 5: "This trend also was observed in blood cells ( SL loci vs all other loci) 40, key modulars of immune systems."
 I will change it in "This trend was **ALSO** observed in blood cells ( SL loci vs all other loci) 40, key **MODULATORS** of immune systems."

+### section: SL-locuc radSVN

+The sentence: "The exception cluster (the “pink” in Figure 4A) contains the genes upregulated across multiple cell types in the AD DLPFC, with an example of _MAPT_ which is upregulated in AD excitatory and inhibitory neurons, microglia and oligodendrocytes."

+can be improved: "The exception cluster (the “pink” in Figure 4A) comprises genes that are upregulated across multiple cell types in the AD DLPFC.
+Notably, _MAPT_ serves as an example, showing increased expression in AD excitatory and inhibitory neurons, microglia, and oligodendrocytes."